-Deep linking to pages within other websites and using frames can raise issues for which you may be liable under copyright and Under the Australian Consumer Law, a person who buys goods or services for less than $40 000 or for personal or home use. protection law.
-This is because linking to or framing a third-party website that includes copyright-infringing or misleading material may constitute an endorsement or re-publication of the infringing material, and expose the website owner to Legal responsibility, enforced by civil or criminal courts..
+Deep linking to pages within other websites and using frames can raise issues for which you may be liable under copyright and consumer protection law.
+This is because linking to or framing a third-party website that includes copyright-infringing or misleading material may constitute an endorsement or re-publication of the infringing material, and expose the website owner to liability.

 Case example: Linking

 Cooper v Universal Music Australia Pty Ltd FCAFC 187

 At the heart of Cooper v Universal Music Australia is website A, which provided links to website B (mp3s4free.net).
 Website B allowed users to download, copy and otherwise communicate copyright-protected music files.

 Website A’s owner, operator and website host were found guilty of infringing copyright as they had authorised the copying and communication of copyright-protected songs.
 The court found that despite legal disclaimers on website A, by providing the links (and supporting a site that provided the links) the website owner and hosts had ‘authorised’ infringement because the links were for the purpose of downloading music files, and nothing was done to prevent infringements occurring.
 The disclaimers were not seen to have any effect in limiting liability but rather were seen as evidence that the website owner was well aware of the likelihood of infringing content being made available via the links on the site.